Shunkashuu/pygame-comet/README.md

 This game is in 2D the goal is to kill the enemies and make the best score possible by avoiding comets.

+## How to use it

+You need to install the latest version of Python and have an IDE like PyCharm or Visual Studio Code. when the game's done developing, I plan to compile it into an executable.

 ## Badges

 ![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg) ![ForTheBadge built-with-python](https://forthebadge.com/images/badges/made-with-python.svg) ![ForTheBadge uses-html](https://forthebadge.com/images/badges/uses-html.svg) ![ForTheBadge uses-css](https://forthebadge.com/images/badges/uses-css.svg)